worldbank/GEEST/README.md

 11. Status text next to the "Execute" button will appear and let you know once processing is complete.

-12. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder. (*Project_Folder/Accessibility/WTP_Raster_output.tif*)
+12. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder. (*Project_Folder/Accessibility/WTP_Raster_output.tif*)

 #### 4.4.2 Access to Public Transport